elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/example-deployment.md

 alwaysopen: true
 ---

-This page will help you getting an deployment up and running and exposed as a load balancer.
+This page will help you getting a deployment up and running and exposed as a load balancer.

 > **Note:** This guide is optional and only here to help new Kubernetes users with an example deployment.

 Before following this guide you need to have [ordered a cluster](../ordering/) and followed the [Accessing your cluster guide](../accessing/)

-You can verify access by running `kubectl get nodes` and if the output is simullar to the example below you are set to go.
+You can verify access by running `kubectl get nodes` and if the output is similar to the example below you are set to go.

 ```bash
 ❯ kubectl get nodes